-- Contact the property owner of Alicia Viejo regarding the potential conversion of moderate income units to market-rate housing.
-(2026) - Monitor the status of affordable housing developments by contacting the California Housing Preservation Commission for updates on project status.
-(Annually) - Establish contact with public and non-profit agencies interested in purchasing and/or managing units at risk.
-Where feasible, provide technical assistance to these organizations with respect to financing.
-(2026) - Work with tenants of at-risk units by providing information regarding tenant rights and conversion procedures.
-(2025) - Ensure property owners comply with California's tenant notification requirements at three years, one year, and six months prior to conversion.
-(Beginning in 2025) - Explore potential funding sources for preservation/replacement.
-(Annually) - Assist income-eligible tenants in applying for priority status in the Section 8 program upon notification of owners' decision to discontinue low-income use.
-(2028)
+2021-2029 Actions: Funding: Contact the property owner of Alicia Viejo regarding the potential conversion of moderate income units to market-rate housing.
+(2026) Monitor the status of affordable housing developments by contacting the California Housing Preservation Commission for updates on project status.
+(Annually) ON Section 8 Rental Assistance: other State and Federal loans and grants Establish contact with public and non-profit agencies interested in purchasing ng Responsible Agencies: and/or managing units at risk.
+Where feasible, provide technical assistance these organizations with respect to financing.
+(2026) to Community Development Work with tenants of at-risk units by providing information regarding tenan- rights and conversion procedures.
+(2025) t Ensure property owners comply with California's tenant notification requirements at three years, one year, and six months prior to conversion.
+(Beginning in 2025) • Explore potential funding sources for preservation/replacement.
+(Annually) Assist income-eligible tenants in applying for priority status in the Section 8 program upon notification of owners' decision to discontinue low-income u (2028)